siravan/symjit/README.md

 python -m pip install symjit
 ```

 However, the pip install may not include the correct binary Rust backend for different platforms and the conda-forge install is preferable.

-In addition, you can install *symjit* from the source by cloning [symjit](https://github.com/siravan/symjit) into `symjit` folder and then running
+Currently, **RISC-V binaries are not available from conda-forge**.
+If you want to use *Symjit* on a RISC-V computer, you need to compile it from the source.
+See [Compilation](./docs/COMPILATION.md) for details.

 ```
 cd symjit